 - Poke the bottom of the dough all over with a fork.
 Put a layer of aluminum foil onto the crust covering the entire bottom and most of the sides.
 Put in the dried beans or pie weights and bake for 30 minutes.

 - Remove the shell from the oven, remove the pie weights, brush the bottom of the tart shell with egg wash and bake again for 5 minutes.
 Remove the tart shell and cool.

 - Prepare an icewater bath and bring a two quarts or so of salted water to a boil.
 Meanwhile, remove the stems from the kale, preferably using a paring knife, but you can also rip in a hurry.

-- Blanch the greens in the boiling water for a few seconds then shock in ice water, squeeze dry, and coarsely chop.
+- Blanch the spinach in boiling water for a few seconds then shock in ice water, squeeze dry, and coarsely chop.
 You should have about 1 cup of kale.

-- Put the kale and the remaining ingredients in the bowl of a high powered blender and puree finely-and I stress: super-duper fine, fine enough to go through a strainer.
-Make sure not to blend the custard for too long though, since the green mixture will heat up and the color will be destroyed.
+- Put the greens and remaining ingredients in the bowl of a high powered blender and puree very smooth.
+It needs to be fine enough to go through a strainer if you will strain it.

 - Make sure not to blend the custard for too long or it will destroy the green color.
 The blender should always remain cool to the touch.

 - Strain the spinach custard through a fine sieve into a large bowl steadied on a rolled up kitchen towel, pressing down to pass the liquid through the mesh.
 Take your time and do it in small batches.

 - Season with salt and pepper to taste.
 Yes there is raw egg, no it won't hurt you.